-If the MS is switched off when the timer T3396 is running, and timer T3396 was started due to receiving ESM cause value #26 "insufficient resources", and if the SIM/USIM in the MS remains the same when the MS is switched on, the MS behaves as follows:
+If the MS is switched off when the timer T3396 is running, and if the SIM/USIM in the MS remains the same when the MS is switched on, the MS behaves as follows:

 - let t1 be the time remaining for T3396 timeout at switch off and let t be the time elapsed between switch off and switch on.
 If t1 is greater than t, then the timer shall be restarted with the value t1 – t.
 If t1 is equal to or less than t, then the timer need not be restarted.
 If the MS is not capable of determining t, then the MS shall restart the timer with the value t1; and

-- if prior to switch off, timer T3396 was running because an ACTIVATE PDP CONTEXT REQUEST, ACTIVATE SECONDARY PDP CONTEXT REQUEST, MODIFY PDP CONTEXT REQUEST or ACTIVATE MBMS CONTEXT REQUEST message containing the low priority indicator set to "MS is configured for NAS signalling low priority" was rejected with timer T3396, and if timer T3396 is restarted at switch on, then the MS configured for dual priority shall handle session management requests as indicated in subclause 6.1.3.12.
+- if prior to switch off, timer T3396 was running because an ACTIVATE PDP CONTEXT REQUEST, ACTIVATE SECONDARY PDP CONTEXT REQUEST, MODIFY PDP CONTEXT REQUEST or ACTIVATE MBMS CONTEXT REQUEST message containing the low priority indicator set to "MS is configured for NAS signalling low priority" was rejected with a timer value for timer T3396, and if timer T3396 is restarted at switch on, then the MS configured for dual priority shall handle session management requests as indicated in subclause 6.1.3.12.

 6.1.3.2.2.3 Handling of network rejection due to SM cause other than SM cause #26

-If the SM cause value is not #26 "insufficient resources" and the Back-off timer value IE is included, the MS takes different actions depending on the timer value received for Back-off timer value IE:
+If the SM cause value is different from #26 "insufficient resources" and #65 "maximum number of PDP contexts reached", and the Back-off timer value IE is included, the MS takes different actions depending on the timer value received in the Back-off timer value IE:

-i) if the Back-off timer value IE indicates neither zero nor deactivated, the MS shall start back-off timer with the value provided in the Back-off timer value IE for the secondary PDP context activation procedure and APN and PLMN combination and not try to send another ACTIVATE SECONDARY PDP CONTEXT REQUEST message in the PLMN for the same APN until the back-off timer expires, the MS is switched off or the SIM/USIM is removed;
+i) if the timer value indicates neither zero nor deactivated, the MS shall start the back-off timer with the value provided in the Back-off timer value IE for the secondary PDP context activation procedure and PLMN and APN combination and not send another ACTIVATE SECONDARY PDP CONTEXT REQUEST message in the PLMN for the same APN until the back-off timer expires, the MS is switched off or the SIM/USIM is removed;